+In a few years Wonderland Amusement Park has gained immense reputation as one of the best tourist places in Punjab.
 This fun destination has both: a water park as well as amusement rides.
 Most loved area of the park is the wave pool.
 Some of the best rides include bumper cars, flying jets, the horror house, boating, kid boating, the play house, a flying dragon, and a slide splash.

 You can enjoy the latest Punjabi music on the dance floor, which is built under a cloud-like canopy.
 The dry park is open all year, whereas the water park is closed during the winters.
 You can spend some quality time with your friends and family while having a blast here!

 Things to do/see: Aqua dance floor, rides, water park